qthwng01/PC-Builder-AI/README.md

 ## _A project basic with OpenAI_

 PC Builder help to building configuration, recommendation parts of computer from 'budget' and 'type'.
-Train with custom data then use OpenAI to recommend.
+Train with custom data and create prompt for OpenAI to recommend.

 ## Features